jp-chl/66DaysOfK8s/challenge/README.md

 ## 66DaysOfK8s

-Here's my knowdlege base of what I've done in this challenge.
+Here's my knowledge base of what I've done in this challenge.

-Start date: Jan 11, 2021.
+* _Start date: Jan 11, 2021_.

+* _Last update: Jan 11, 2021_.

+---

 **Day**|**About**|**Summary**|**Detail**
 :-----:|:-----:|:-----:|:-----: